projectsveltos/sveltos/docs/events/addon_event_deployment.md

 ![Event Framework](../assets/events.png)

+!!!tip
+    Once Sveltos is deployed to the **management** cluster, it is automatically registered in the `mgmt` namespace with the name `mgmt`.
+Add-ons and applications can be deployed using the Sveltos EventFramework as soon as the appropriate Kubernetes labels are added to the cluster.
+For more details, see the [registration section](../../register/register-cluster.md/#register-management-cluster).

 ## EventSource

 An _Event_ is a specific operation in the context of Kubernetes objects.
 To define an event, use the [EventSource](https://github.com/projectsveltos/libsveltos/blob/main/api/v1beta1/eventsource_type.go) Custom Resource Definition (CRD).